 During our astonishing Antarctica voyages you will learn of the great explorers who paved the way into these southern oceans, gazing out across landscapes that have remained as awe-inspiring and unchanged as the day that man first set eyes upon them.

 untouched wilderness.
 Each of our vessels offer a fascinating and varied schedule of landings, all designed to create unforgettable memories.
-MS Fram will carry only 200 guests, while MS Roald Amundsen and MS Midnatsol will carry 500 each.
+MS Fram will carry only 200 guests, while MS Roald Amundsen and MS Midnatsol (MS Fridtjof Nansen from 2019) will carry 500 each.
 This relatively small passenger size allows Hurtigruten explorer ships to make landings in some of the most spectacular scenery of the area, following IAATO regulations.
 MS Fram is a category 1 vessel, offering the widest possible range of landing sites.

 Deception Island, South Shetland Islands

 One of the highlights of the South Shetlands, Deception Island is a distinctive ring-shaped volcanic caldera, a portion of which has collapsed and created a navigable opening into the flooded interior.
 The natural harbour within includes Whalers Bay, home to an abandoned whaling station known as Hektor, as well as a derelict British base.